paulevalentine/Python_Development/Timber_Notes.md

 ## Work Flow
 - Import the timber module
 - Create a TimberBeam instance give the cross section size (b,h), the timber grade, the service class and the duration of loading.
 Include the effective length about both axis for axial capacities
-- Print the capacities of the timber section
+- Check compliance of the section against a set of force actions
 # Background Data
 ## Kmod Values
 ![](Kmod_values.png)